Because bias is a leader's Achilles' heel.

 + See a Sample of Full-Day Diversity & Inclusion Training for how Unconscious Bias fits with other related content.

-Dovetailing the intercultural skills workshop on cultural bias, the unconscious bias workshop examines how implicit attitudes and stereotypes result in subtle forms of prejudice and undermine managers' effectiveness in fostering inclusion and recruiting diversity.
+Dovetailing the inclusive leadership and intercultural skills workshops, the unconscious bias workshop examines how implicit attitudes and stereotypes result in subtle forms of prejudice and undermine managers' effectiveness in fostering inclusion and recruiting diversity.

 Most importantly, this session looks at the research and proven methods of disrupting and counteracting bias: